Harary's Sum and Integral Sum Graphs -- A Survey in detail: Introduction

+In 1990, Harary \cite{h90} introduced the notion of a sum graph.
+A graph $G(V, E)$ is called a {\em sum graph} if there is a bijection $f$ from $V$ to a set of positive integers $S$ such that $xy\in E$ if and only if $f(x) + f(y) \in S$.
+In 1994, Harary \cite{h94} generalized sum graphs by permitting $S$ to be any set of integers and called these graphs as {\em integral sum graphs}.
+To distinguish between the two types, we call sum graphs that use only positive integers ${\mathbb N}$-\textit{sum graphs} and those with any integers ${\mathbb Z}$-\textit{sum graphs}.
+In a sum graph, vertex with the highest label cannot be adjacent to any other vertex and thereby every sum graph must contain isolated vertices.
+Whereas integral sum graphs need not have isolated vertices.

-Slamet et al. \cite{ss06} show an application of sum graph labellings to distribute secret information to a set of people so that only an authorized set of people can reconstruct the secret \cite{ss06}.
+Labelled graphs serve as useful models for a broad range of applications such as X-ray crystallography, radar, astronomy, coding theory, circuit design, data base management, secret sharing schemes, cryptology, ultrasound screens, network passwords, communication network addressing, image processing schemes for monitoring air quality.
+Slamet et al. \cite{ss06} show an application of sum graph labellings to distribute secret information to a set of people so that only an authorized set of people can reconstruct the secret.
 Sutton \cite{s01}, in his Ph.D. thesis, introduced two methods of graph labellings that generalize the notion of sum graphs and have applications to storage and manipulation of relational database.
-Sum and integral sum labelings are also applied on the Data Storage and Compression in Computers, the Algorithm Speed and the Secret Sharing Scheme.
-Properties of sum and integral sum graphs are studied by many authors \cite{bh89} - \cite{c06}, \cite{g23}, \cite{h90}-\cite{zm10}.
-In this survey article, we bring out several properties of sum and integral sum graphs obtained by different authors.